S3-working-group/s3-practical-guide/docs/all.md

 - role keepers are selected by consent and for a limited term
 - peers support one another to develop in the roles they keep

 A role keeper may maintain a governance <dfn data-info="Backlog: A list of (often prioritized) uncompleted work items (deliverables), or drivers that need to be addressed.">backlog</dfn>, and a <dfn data-info="Logbook: A (digital) system to store all information relevant for running an organization.">logbook</dfn> to record and help them evolve their approach toward delivering <dfn data-info="Value: The importance, worth or usefulness of something in relation to a driver.
-Also "a principle of some significance that guides behavior" (mostly used as plural, "values", or "organizational values").">value</dfn>.
+Also &quot;a principle of some significance that guides behavior&quot; (mostly used as plural, &quot;values&quot;, or &quot;organizational values&quot;).">value</dfn>.

 **Note:** In S3, guidelines, processes or protocols created by individuals in roles are treated as agreements.